6 Best Ways to Learn C#

 But why learn C#?

 In these 17 years (yikes!), it has become a cross-platform juggernaut language for almost every platform and technology available.
-It works on mobile native devices using Xamarin, it runs on Raspberry Pi and Arduino, and it runs a majority of websites on the entire Internet!
+It works on mobile native devices using Xamarin, it runs on Raspberry Pi and Arduino, and it's considered one of the major languages running a large number of websites on the entire Internet!

 Once you master C#, the world, as they say, is your oyster.
 You can write C# code for any platform.

-So while it's always good to get back to basics, today, I share five of the best ways to learn C#.
+So while it's always good to get back to basics, today, I share six of the best ways to learn C#.